allisondev16/order-summary-component-main/README-template.md

 - I leveraged more the chrome developer tools by using increase and decrease of pixels, there's even a customization tool for colors that supports formats, hsla, rgba and #, which can be converted by just clicking a button.
 For the box-shadow style, hsl/hsla is not working so I used rgba just like coder coder's Easybank landing page.

 - How to position the background image?
 Use background-position ;)

+- I know Coder Coder used an Adobe software to measure the sizes of the images, but I just discovered that I can use MS Paint when I was close on finishing this challenge!
+But you know what they say, it's always never too late.